 Kelly Causey, PhD

-Kelly has nearly two decades of experience leading large Colorado non-profit organizations.
-She has devoted more than 25 years working with children and youth, from one of her first jobs in residential treatment to more than two decades engaged with youth conservation corps, where she also helped to launch a charter school.
+Kelly has more than two decades of experience leading large Colorado non-profit organizations.
+She has devoted more than 25 years working with children and youth, from one of her first jobs in residential treatment to more than two decades engaged with youth conservation corps.
 Kelly holds a Ph.D. in Health and Behavioral Sciences from the University of Colorado at Denver, where she has also served as a sociology instructor.
 She has several publications related to child custody and stigma.
 She has served on the Corps Network National Board of Directors, the Colorado Workforce Development Council, and the Denver Office of Strategic Partnerships Commission.
+She currently serves on the board of EPIC.
 In her free time you’d likely spot her at a CU sporting event or catching a performance at the DCPA.

 Things You May Not Know:Hometown: Center Township, PA